Adaptive Nonlinear Vector Autoregression: Robust Forecasting for Noisy Chaotic Time Series: Methods

-\begin{remark} Unlike RC, which is mathematically equivalent to NVAR under certain conditions~\cite{explaining_RC}, our adaptive NVAR method is not mathematically equivalent to an NVAR model when the MLP uses the identity function as its activation.
-In fact, with the identity function in place of $\tanh$ and without the $\text{dropout}$ layer, the proposed method becomes linear.
+Unlike RC, which is mathematically equivalent to NVAR under certain conditions~\cite{explaining_RC}, the proposed Adaptive NVAR method is not mathematically equivalent to an NVAR model even when the MLP uses the identity function as its activation.
+In fact, replacing tanh with the identity function renders the proposed method linear.

-To understand the relationship between the adaptive NVAR architecture and standard NVAR, let us denote the span of the shallow MLP in the adaptive NVAR by: From the work of~\cite{Multilayerapprox}, if $\mu$ is a non-negative finite measure on $\mathbb{R}^n$, with compact support and absolutely continuous with respect to the Lebesgue measure, then $\displaystyle\sum_n$ is dense in $L^p(\mu)$, for $ 1\leq p< \infty$.
-In particular, a shallow MLP can approximate the vector of polynomial features used in any NVAR architecture.
-Therefore, the adaptive NVAR can approximate any NVAR architecture, not just using quadratic polynomials.
-As a result, any dynamical system that can be approximated by standard NVAR can also be approximated by the adaptive NVAR. \end{remark}
+To understand the relationship between the architecture of Adaptive NVAR and standard NVAR, let us denote the span of the shallow MLP in Adaptive NVAR by From the work of~\cite{Multilayerapprox}, if $\mu$ is a non-negative finite measure on $\mathbb{R}^n$, with compact support and absolutely continuous with respect to the Lebesgue measure, then $\displaystyle\sum_n$ is dense in $L^p(\mu)$, for $ 1\leq p< \infty$.
+Consequently, a shallow MLP can approximate the vector of polynomial features used in any NVAR architecture.
+Therefore, Adaptive NVAR can approximate any NVAR architecture, including but not limited to NG-RC, which specifically uses quadratic polynomials.
+As a result, any dynamical system that can be approximated by standard NVAR can also be approximated by Adaptive NVAR.